glalliss/CS5030-Project/README.md

 - 4 vs 5

 ## Validation Function
-- check that the result from parallel implementations is equal to the serial output implementation
+- Check that the result from parallel implementations is equal to the serial output implementation

 ## Visualization
 - testing.py